 Placement of a humidifier in a baby’s room is critical, especially as babies turn into curious toddlers.
 Ensure both the humidifier unit and its electrical cords are placed well out of baby’s reach and on a sturdy high surface (such as a chest of drawers or shelves bolted to the wall) so that your little one cannot pull the unit down.

 Cleanliness is also critical when using a humidifier in your baby’s bedroom.
-Clean your unit twice a week by wiping it down with a soft cloth and a mixture of white vinegar and water.
+Clean your humidifier twice a week by wiping it down with a soft cloth and a mixture of white vinegar and water.
 It’s also essential to change the water before each use to help eliminate any bacteria or mold that may have built up.

 Using filtered or distilled water in your baby’s humidifier may also help avoid white dust, which can be an irritant on sensitive babies’ lungs.
 It’s also important to note that humidifiers may not be safe to use around infants and small children who are prone to asthma or respiratory illnesses.

 Is It Safe to Sleep with a Humidifier in Your Bedroom?

 When you first start using a humidifier in your bedroom, keep a close check on how your body and the environment around you is reacting.
 Remember to keep your humidifier clean and to monitor the humidity levels in your room to avoid over-humidification and achieve the ideal humidity for sleeping.
 One of the potential side effects of adding too much moisture indoors is that you increase the risk of mold and bacteria.

 Ultrasonic humidifiers are often recommended for use in the bedroom while sleeping because of their lower noise emissions.
 However, they can over-humidify a room as the microscopic water droplets can pool and make things wet (increasing the likelihood of mold forming).
 If you see this start to happen, you may prefer to opt for an evaporative humidifier.
 Evaporative humidifiers use the natural process of evaporation to add moisture to the air, so they don’t produce any condensation on floors or other surfaces.